 When initially working with SCCHA to address the public housing burden for tenants, Daylight and two other trusted partners came together to create Tenant Portal—a digital tool that allowed people to manage their housing information and documents online.
 While this tool proved highly helpful especially during the COVID-19 period, we realized part of the issue stemmed from the overwhelming workload and burnout experienced by housing specialists.

 From our qualitative research, we know that specialists who are successful at their job often excel at organizing their tasks and documents.
-Thus, our goal was to enable everyone to do that through a digtial platform.
+Thus, our goal was to enable everyone to do that through a digital platform.

 From our research, we discovered more than 20 processes, which would require hundreds of screens to capture them all.
 That’s when we decided to create a custom design system, dedicated to Autumn, to ensure consistency across all designs and to better facilitate the transition of their existing workflows into the digital world.